Junior Independent Work

 Special permission is required to submit the same paper both for purposes of Junior Independent Work and for a course.
-Both the Departmental Representative for Juniors and all instructors involved must give their consent in writing.
+The Director of Undergraduate Studies and all instructors involved must give their consent in writing.
+This option is strongly disfavored, and permission will be given only in extremely exceptional circumstances.
 In cases where the course instructor is also the student’s junior advisor, it may be required that the paper be second-read by another faculty member of the Department.